telerik/xaml-docs/common-information/analytics/google-analytics-integration.md

 ## Setting up Google Analytics Dashboard

->important This information is relevant to June 2019 and it may not be up-to-date at the moment you read this article.
+>important This information is relevant at the time of writing of this article (June 2019) and it may not be up-to-date at the moment you read this article.

 1. Create a Google account and set up the [Analytics dashboard](https://analytics.google.com/analytics).